Investment Fraud Lawyer

 The Role of the Financial Industry Regulatory Authority (FINRA)

-The Financial Industry Regulatory Authority (FINRA) is responsible for regulating its members that participate in the financial services industry.
+The Financial Industry Regulatory Authority (FINRA) is responsible for regulating its members who participate in the financial services industry.
 Unlike the Securities and Exchange Commission (SEC), which is an independent federal agency, FINRA is a private corporation and a self-regulatory organization (SRO).

-While the SEC is the highest level of regulation in US markets, including responsibility for regulating FINRA itself, most individuals that consult with attorneys with the intention of filing a securities fraud lawsuit will interact with the Financial Industry Regulatory Authority at some point in proceedings.
+While the SEC is the highest level of regulation in US markets, including responsibility for regulating FINRA itself, most individuals who consult with attorneys with the intention of filing a securities fraud lawsuit will interact with the Financial Industry Regulatory Authority at some point in proceedings.

 This is primarily due to the fact that FINRA regulates the vast majority of trading of equities, bonds, futures, and bonds.
 Any firm that deals with securities in the US, including financial advisors, broker-dealers, and investment firms, are obliged to become FINRA members unless they hold membership of an alternative SRO.
 As the most prominent of the securities regulators in the US, FINRA has a responsibility to protect investors by ensuring that members participate in the markets on the correct side of the law.